 After all general and specific assets have been allocated to beneficiaries as per the Will, what’s remaining forms the ‘Residuary Estate’.

 Your residuary estate is how you allocate the remainder of your assets.
-If you fail to nominate a beneficiary to the rest of your estate, you will be deemed to have died ‘partially intestate’ and everything you’ve overlooked will be divided according to the formula set by law used for intestacy.
+If you fail to nominate a benefactor to the rest of your estate, you will be deemed to have died ‘partially intestate’ and everything you’ve overlooked will be divided according to the formula set by law used for intestacy.
 To avoid this, the common approach is to add in a ‘residuary clause’.
 Your residuary clause will allocate any overlooked, unclaimed or remaining items or assets of the estate to your chosen person or organisation.

 The Residuary Estate also includes any items or assets which you have purchased, inherited or received since writing your Will that haven’t been included in your general or specific bequests, or allocated to a beneficiary.
 Also forming the Residuary Estate are any gifts which have been allocated to beneficiaries who predecease you (or die before you).
 Nominate a beneficiary of your Residuary Estate as well as an alternate beneficiary in the event they predecease you.
 People generally nominate their spouse or very close family member, in the first instance, to receive their residuary estate.
 You will do this in the same way as a general or specific bequest, by including their full name, occupation, address, for example: “To Sam Jones, carpenter, 13 Imaginary Way, Darlinghurst, New South Wales, 2010, I give the residue of my estate not otherwise disposed of by this Will”.
 Then nominate an alternative beneficiary of your Residuary Estate, providing the same identification details as the first.